 REI has a million options, and if the amount of options on that webpage overwhelms you, don’t worry, you’re not alone.

 The basic Nalgene-style bottles are typically the cheapest, but I usually end up spilling water all over my face because of the wide opening.
 Fortunately, Nalgene makes a narrow-mouth model.
-Camelbak used to make a model with a straw (blue bottle in the center in the above photo).
+Nalgenes are buy one, get one free at REI for Labor Day 2020!

 If you’ve decided to like hiking enough that you want to go for a few hours or several miles, you can also consider getting a bladder (also known as a reservoir, but I think bladder sounds funny).